-The Direct Loan deferment forms are available on the Department of Education web site.
+You can request a deferment form from your loan servicer.
 Selected forms are also available here.
 You should contact your guaranty agency or school if you have a different type of loan.
 You should continue paying while your application is pending.

 The deferment options above are for federal government loans.
 Many private lenders also offer deferments.
 These vary by program.
 Read your loan agreement carefully or ask your lender about options that may be available for your private loan.